 Phonological awareness development progresses from an understanding of the larger units of sound, beginning with the subskills of word, syllable and onset/rime awareness, moving to the more complex subskills of basic and advanced phonemic awareness.
 Phonemic awareness is the most important phonological awareness skill and a prerequisite for learning the alphabetic or phonic code.
-When a student can hear and say the separate phonemes in spoken words, they can then relate the phonemes to the graphemes that are used to represent them in text.
-Some EAL/D learners may need support in hearing and saying these phonemes in Standard Australian English.
+When a student can hear and say the separate phonemes in spoken words, they can then relate the phonemes to the graphemes that are used to represent them in writing.